ultraleap/TouchFree-Tooling-Examples/Examples-Web/README.md

 ## Setup

-Wave Progress Button is set up slightly differently as it is a react app.
-The WaveProgressButton folder contains a readme on how to setup that example.
+Wave Progress and Border Progress Buttons are set up slightly differently as they are React apps.
+They both contain a readme on how to setup React example.

 1. Ensure that the [TouchFree Service](https://docs.ultraleap.com/touchfree-user-manual/#touchfree-service) is running.
 [Download the installer here](https://developer.leapmotion.com/touchfree).
 2. Clone the repo and find the example you want to try